-Regulation 27 provides that a notice of entry under Part 7 of the Act must be written.
+58. Regulation 27 provides that a notice of entry under Part 7 of the Act must be written.
 It also sets out the information that must be included in a notice of entry.

-Additional requirements-entry under clause 117
+Additional requirements-entry under Part 7, Division 2

-Regulation 28 sets out additional requirements for a notice of entry in relation to an entry under clause 117 of the Act.
-A notice of entry in relation to clause 117 must also include:
+- 59. Regulation 28 sets out additional requirements for a notice of entry under section 119 of the Act in relation to an entry under Part 7, Division 2 of the Act.
+A notice of entry in relation to Part 7, Division 2 must also include: - so far as reasonably practicable, the particulars of the suspected contravention to which the notice relates

-- so far as reasonably practicable, the particulars of the suspected contravention to which the notice relates, and - a declaration stating: - that the union is entitled to represent the industrial interests of a worker who carries out work at the workplace entered, and that the worker is a member, or eligible to be a member, of that union, - the provision in the union's rules that entitles the union to represent the industrial interests of that worker, and

-• that the suspected contravention relates to or affects that worker.

-Regulation 28 also notes that clause 130 of the Act provides that a WHS entry permit holder is not required to disclose the name of any worker to the PCBU, and may do so only with the consent of the worker.
+- a declaration stating: that the union is entitled to represent the industrial interests of a worker who carries out work at the workplace entered, and that the worker is a member, or eligible to be a member, of that union - the provision in the union's rules that entitles the union to represent the industrial interests of that worker, and - that the suspected contravention relates to or affects that worker. - 60.
+Regulation 28 also notes that section 130 of the Act provides that a WHS entry permit holder is not required to disclose the name of any worker to the PCBU, and may do so only with the consent of the worker.